carlonicolo/introsde-2015-assignment-1/README.md

     2. **Second Part**

-        2.1 **Task4**: Write a java application that does the marshalling using classes generated with JAXB XJC.
+        2.1 **Task4**: Write a java application that does the marshalling using classes generated with JAXB XJC, create 3 persons, print the content and save to .xml file.

         2.2 **Task5**: Write a java application that does the un-marshalling using classes generated with JAXB XJC.